Jolla: History

 On 7 July 2015, after a failure of cooperation with Chinese manufacturer to deliver the Jolla Tablet, Jolla announced it would spin off its hardware operations to a brand new company, and continue to focus on current activities as a developer and licenser of the Sailfish OS.

 In November 2015, Jolla had to lay off half of its employees due to financial problems caused by delayed financing from an investor.
 On 21 December 2015, forced to cancel the Jolla Tablet project, Jolla announced that they would be "shipping a small batch of the Jolla Tablet to early backers during early 2016" but "all of our backers will not get a Jolla Tablet", because their Chinese manufacturer had already produced a batch as a consequence of delayed financing, while it was impossible to produce more as essential components were no longer produced.
 Subsequently, in April 2016, Jolla launched a campaign to refund all the tablet payments that had been made during the crowd-sourcing campaign, but most backers lost their money.

 After the setbacks with the tablet production, Jolla concentrated on developing the Sailfish mobile operating system.
 It acquired new investors in 2016, among them the Russian company Votron.
 In March 2018 they were joined by Rostelecom (which is state owned) as investor, which took over Votron and OMP.
 Rostelecom owns 75% of the Sailfish based Aurora OS.

 In August 2017, Sailfish X was introduced for the Sony Xperia X smartphone.
 Support for the Sony Xperia XA2 was added as beta in November 2018.
 Support for the newer Sony Xperia 10 was added in November 2019.

-In February 2022 Jolla announced that it has discontinued its business in Russia during 2021 and is seeking a shareholder structure without Russian ownership.
+In February 2022, Jolla announced that it has discontinued its business in Russia during 2021 and is seeking a shareholder structure without Russian ownership.

-In November 2023 Jolla announced that Pirkanmaa District Court had approved a corporate restructuring plan which would see Jolla's business and staff acquired by a new company owned by the Jolla management team.
+In November 2023, Jolla announced that Pirkanmaa District Court had approved a corporate restructuring plan which would see Jolla's business and staff acquired by a new company owned by the Jolla management team.

-In December 2023 German Developers ported SailfishOS successfully to Siemens GigaSet GX290 Smartphone model.
+In December 2023, German developers ported SailfishOS successfully to Siemens GigaSet GX290 Smartphone model.

-In May 2024 the original Jolla company filed for bankruptcy, its business activities having been taken over in 2023 by the Jollyboys company established by Jolla's former management.
+In May 2024, the original Jolla company filed for bankruptcy, its business activities having been taken over in 2023 by the Jollyboys company established by Jolla's former management.

+On 5 December 2025 the Jolla Phone (2026) was announced at the Mobile World Congress 2026.